Project Management - Asana

 Audit and design

-We start by reviewing your current Asana environment - project structure, custom fields, Rules, user adoption patterns, and integrations.
-We interview the people who run work day to day, not just the admin who owns the license.
-From that we produce a specific architecture recommendation before writing a single template or building a single Rule.
+We review your current Asana environment - project structure, custom fields, Rules, adoption patterns, integrations - and interview the people who run work day to day, not just the license admin.
+From that we produce a specific architecture recommendation before writing a single Rule.

 Build and configure

 We build the agreed architecture directly in your Asana environment: templates, custom fields, portfolios, Rules, Forms, and integrations.
-We work in your production instance, not a sandbox, so nothing needs to be migrated after the fact.
-Configuration is documented so your internal team can maintain it without calling us for every change.
+We work in your production instance, not a sandbox, so nothing needs migrating - and we document it so your team can maintain it themselves.

 Enablement and handoff

 We run working sessions with the teams who will use the new setup - not a recorded tutorial nobody watches.
-We document the conventions we built, train your Asana admins on how to extend the system, and stay available for a defined support period after go-live to catch the edge cases that always surface once real work hits the new structure.
+We document the conventions we built, train your admins to extend the system, and stay available after go-live for edge cases.

 Why Asana succeeds or fails in mid-market operations

-Asana is genuinely well-built for the kind of work mid-market companies run: cross-functional projects, recurring operational processes, client delivery workflows, and the coordination overhead that grows faster than headcount.
-Its data model - tasks, subtasks, sections, projects, portfolios, goals - is flexible enough to map to almost any workflow a services firm, software company, or internal ops team runs.
-The Forms and Rules engine is capable enough to automate meaningful process steps without requiring engineering involvement.
-The reporting layer, when the underlying data is structured correctly, can replace a significant amount of manual status reporting.
+Asana is genuinely well-built for the work mid-market companies run: cross-functional projects, recurring operational processes, client delivery workflows, and coordination overhead that grows faster than headcount.
+Its data model - tasks, subtasks, sections, projects, portfolios, goals - is flexible enough to map to almost any workflow a services firm, software company, or ops team runs.
+The Forms and Rules engine can automate meaningful process steps without engineering involvement, and the reporting layer, when data is structured correctly, replaces a significant amount of manual status reporting.

 The failure mode is not the tool.
-It is that Asana's flexibility becomes a liability when nobody makes deliberate decisions about structure upfront.
-Without a defined custom field strategy, you end up with thirty variations of a "Priority" field that cannot be rolled up into a Portfolio report.
-Without project templates, every project manager builds their own section structure and the work looks different enough that cross-project reporting is meaningless.
-Without Rules configured to match actual workflow logic, the automation layer sits idle and the tool is just a more expensive to-do list.
-Asana rewards intentional architecture and punishes the default approach of letting each team figure it out independently.
+It is that Asana's flexibility becomes a liability when nobody makes deliberate structure decisions upfront.
+Without a custom field strategy, you end up with thirty variations of a "Priority" field that cannot roll up into a Portfolio report.
+Without project templates, every manager builds their own section structure and cross-project reporting is meaningless.
+Without Rules matched to actual workflow logic, the automation layer sits idle and the tool is just a more expensive to-do list.
+Asana rewards intentional architecture and punishes letting each team figure it out independently.

 What production-grade Asana actually looks like in operations

 A well-configured Asana environment for a mid-market professional services or operations team has a few defining characteristics.
 Custom fields are defined once at the organization level and applied consistently across templates - not recreated per project.
-Project templates encode the actual delivery methodology: the right sections, the right fields, default task assignments where ownership is predictable, and Rules that fire when a task moves between stages.
-The Portfolio hierarchy maps to how leadership thinks about the business - by client, by product line, by team - and status fields are updated by Rules rather than by asking people to remember.
-Intake comes through Forms with conditional logic that routes work automatically rather than landing in a shared inbox someone checks when they remember.
+Project templates encode the actual delivery methodology: the right sections and fields, default task assignments where ownership is predictable, and Rules that fire when a task moves between stages.
+The Portfolio hierarchy maps to how leadership thinks about the business - by client, product line, or team - and status fields update via Rules rather than asking people to remember.
+Intake comes through Forms with conditional logic that routes work automatically rather than landing in a shared inbox.

 Integrations in a production Asana environment are selective and purposeful.
-The Salesforce integration, when configured correctly, can create Asana projects automatically when a deal closes and sync status back to the CRM without manual entry.
+The Salesforce integration, configured correctly, creates Asana projects automatically when a deal closes and syncs status back to the CRM without manual entry.
 Slack notifications are scoped to what actually requires attention rather than broadcasting every task update to a channel nobody reads.
-Reporting Dashboards are built around the questions leadership asks every week, not the questions that were easy to answer with the default widgets.
-When all of this is in place, Asana becomes the operational layer the business actually runs on - not a system that runs parallel to how work really gets done.
+Reporting Dashboards are built around the questions leadership asks every week, not the ones that were easy to answer with default widgets.
+With all of this in place, Asana becomes the operational layer the business runs on - not a system running parallel to how work really gets done.

 We're vendor-agnostic